 IP Office 10

-With IP Office Release 10, Chronicall can utilize a new and secure way to connect to Avaya IP Office.
+With IP Office Release 10, Chronicall now uses a new and secure way to connect to Avaya IP Office.
+This is the only way to reliably log data from IP Office 10.
 This means that Chronicall will employ a secure connection to communicate with Avaya IP Office via TCP (connection-oriented) and not rely on UDP (connection-less) methods.
 Chronicall will still collect all the wonderful detailed information from Avaya IP Office that you have grown accustomed to but with more reliability and certainty.

 There will be one change on the licensing side: Avaya will now require Chronicall to use the Avaya CTI license on Avaya IP Office Release 10 and beyond.
 Please consult your Avaya Global Catalog for pricing on the Avaya CTI license.